Most vegetables and grains are

 perennial cousins do.

-Planting annuals is an easy way to get young
+- Planting annual edibles is an easy way to get young

 children interested in gardening, as most annual plants come up easily